 - Serve as Campground Host to maintain sites and facilities, and manage campground safety

 - Coordinate stewardship and cleanup events

-- Monitor wilderness sites
+- Monitor developed and wilderness sites

 Perform administrative and information technology tasks

 Perform routine checks and updates as a local steward

 Monitor and provide trail condition reports, photos, GPS locations, and descriptions

 Support recreational trail maintenance for biking, hiking, ski and other trails

 Serve as a fire lookout to spot wildlfires